 Brian O’Looney, A.I.A.
 LEED-AP is a design architect, master planner, and a principal at Torti Gallas and Partners, with a practice that focuses on making places of enduring beauty based upon principles of sustainable urbanism and community enrichment.
 He lectures on a range of topics for livable communities and sustainable development.
 O’Looney began his career at Cesar Pelli and Associates, now Pelli, Clarke, Pelli, and subsequently contributed to work at Weihe Design Partnership, now WDG, as well as David Schwarz Architects.
 Through his career, he has led the design of buildings across the built spectrum including an urban flagship grocer, a train station, a ballpark, multiple mixed-use downtown districts, hotels, high-rise multi-family buildings, simple townhouses, stacked housing, and affordable housing neighborhoods.
 Brian is a graduate of Yale University and the School of Architecture and Urban Planning at the University of Wisconsin-Milwaukee.

-Alex Dickson is a project manager and lead designer based in Washington, DC with over fifteen years diverse project experience in residential, office, mixed-use, and entertainment facilities with award winning built projects in the Metro D.C. area, Florida, and Texas.
+Alex Dickson is a project manager and lead designer based in Washington, DC with over 15 years of residential, office, mixed-use, and entertainment facilities experience including award-winning built projects in the Washington DC area, Florida, and Texas.

 8.5" x 11" portrait